RainbowHackerHorse/FreeBSD-On-Linode/README.txt

 	hostname is set to freebsd102
 	ZFS is enabled.
-To keep the image size down, we have kept the image to 2GB The autoexpand=on zpool property has been set on the root zpool, zroot Once you've dd'd it to the disk you want and made sure the disk is the dize you want, log in and run these commands: gpart recover da0
+To keep the image size down, we have kept the image to 2GB The autoexpand=on zpool property has been set on the root zpool, zroot Once you've dd'd it to the disk you want and made sure the disk is the size you want, log in and run these commands: gpart recover da0
 		gpart resize -i 2 da0